arhill05/socrates/readme.md

 ##

 Technical stuff: Using Angular 1.x with Firebase using the AngularFire library.
+The development build of this is available at http://dev.andrewhill.io/socrates